matt-eric/this-seems-way-out-there-react-side/README.md

 ### 2. Scripts

-*Note: Run the [server-side](https://github.com/matt-eric/this-seems-WAY-out-there-node-side) before starting the client.
+*Note: Run the [server-side](https://github.com/matt-eric/this-seems-WAY-out-there-node-side) before starting the client.*

 ### `npm start`

 Runs the React app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Hot module replacement is in use.
+🔥 Hot module replacement is in use.
 The Redux store will retain its state when files are changed.

 ### Technologies used: